Arbiters & Organiser Resources

 14. The email of someone who can be contacted if required.

 Once the event has been completed, rating reports should be emailed immediately.
-The FIDE rating report should be emailed to Michael Freeman, the NZCF rating report should be mailed to Rowan Wood.
+The FIDE rating report should be emailed to Richie Christie, the NZCF rating report should be mailed to Rowan Wood.
 Events spanning more than one month require interim FIDE reports each month.

 FIDE publishes a new rating list on the 1st of each month and closes rating report submissions three days prior.
 So, avoid having events finishing near the end of the month.